mustom/mustom-validator/README.md

 ### Custom Error Object
-The project includes custom error classes for better error handling:
+The validator provides a custom error object that contains detailed information about validation failures.
 If input value is not passed validation rule(s), validator will thorow error if 'softFail : true' option is not specified.
-In this case, validator will ... in custom error object.
+In this case, validator will include the failed validation rules in the custom error object.

 - `BaseError`
 - `ValidationError`
 - `UsageError`
-- `UsageError`

 These errors extend the built-in Error class and provide specific messages for different validation failures.

-### Additional Utility
-Data type checker
+### Additional Utility - Data type checker
 This utility function checks the data type of the input value and returns it as a string.

 ```
 import { dataTypeChecker } from 'mustom-validator'